tildeio/sync.js/README.md

 general, you will use one of the built-in operations, but it may be useful to know how an operation works.

-### toString()
+### toString() => String

 A useful representation of the operation that can be used for debugging.

-### apply(snapshot)
+### apply(snapshot) => void

 This method takes a local snapshot and applies the change to it.
 The snapshot may represent the canonical state on the server or the local, not-yet-saved state.

-The `SetProperty` operation works with an `Object` snapshot, while the `Add` and `Remove` operations work with a `Set` snapshot.
+The `SetProperties` operation works with an `Object` snapshot, while the `SetChange` operations work with a `Set` snapshot.

-### isCompatible(Operation)

-This method takes another operation and returns whether it is "compatible" with the other operation.

-An operation should return true from this method if it is capable of transforming against the other operation or composing with the other operation.

-### transform(Operation)
+### transform(Operation) => [ Operation, Operation ]

 This method is called when a local operation has been pre-empted by a change supplied by the backend.

-It will only be called if the `isCompatible` method has already returned true, and it is responsible for updating itself to reflect the changes to the canonical state.
+It is responsible for returning two operations:

+1. An operation that represents a version of itself that still needs to be applied on the backend side.
+2. An operation that represents a verion of the backend operation that still needs to be applied locally.

 For example:

 * The canonical, backend state for a record is
   `{ firstName: 'Tom', lastName: 'Dale' }`
-* I create a local `SetProperty` operation to update the `firstName` to `Thomas` (`SetProperty[firstName Tom->Thomas`)
+* I create a local `SetProperties` operation to update the `firstName` to `Thomas` (`SetProperties[firstName null->Thomas]`)
 * In the meantime, the backend provides an operation:
-  `SetProperty[firstName Tom->Tim]`
-* The local operation is responsible for transforming itself to reflect the new canonical state to `SetProperty[firstName Tim->Thomas]`

-An operation's `transform` method should update itself without requiring any input from the user.

-The reason that this transformation is required even in a destructive operation like `SetProperty` is shown in the following example:

-* The canonical, backend state for a reference is
-  `{ firstName: 'Tom', lastName: 'Dale' }`
-* I create a local `SetProperty` operation to update the `firstName` to `Thomas` (`SetProperty[firstName Tom->Thomas`)
-* In the meantime, the backend provides an operation:
-  `SetProperty[firstName Tom->Thomas]`
-* The local operation is responsible for transforming itself to reflect the new canonical state to `SetProperty[firstName Thomas->Thomas]`

-Because the operation is now a noop, _sync.js_ can safely discard it.
-This means that the reference will trigger a `lifecycle:clean` event and no longer return true when passed to `isDirty` (if this was the last operation left in the buffer).
+  `SetProperties[firstName null->Tim]`
+* The transform method will return two transformed operations:
+    * `SetProperties[firstName Tim->Thomas]`.
+Because the server
+      operation came first, the old value of the `firstName` component is updated.
+    * `SetProperties[]`.
+Because the server operation came first, there is no version of the backend operation that needs to be applied to the local snapshot to bring it up to date.

+Note that this method is crucial for the proper functioning of the entire system.
+The return value from this function is used to determine what operation needs to be applied to local snapshots, which keeps synchronization cheap.

+You can look at the `transform` methods in `SetProperties` and `SetChange` to get an idea of how to implement this method.

-### compose(Operation)
+### compose(Operation) => Operation

-The `compose` method combines two compatible operations that have not yet been sent to the backend into a single operation.
+The `compose` method combines two operations into a single operation.

 For example:

 * The canonical state for a reference is
   `{ firstName: 'Tom', lastName: 'Dale' }`
-* I create a local `SetProperty` operation to update the `firstName` to `Thomas` (`SetProperty[firstName Tom->Thomas]`)
+* I create a local `SetProperies` operation to update the `firstName` to `Thomas` (`SetProperties[firstName Tom->Thomas]`)
-* Before saving the reference, I create a new `SetProperty` operation to update the `firstName` to `Tim` (`SetProperty[firstName Thomas->Tim]`).
+* Before saving the reference, I create a new `SetProperties` operation to update the `firstName` to `Tim` (`SetProperties[firstName Thomas->Tim]`).
-* The `compose` method will update the first `SetProperty` operation to combine them into a single operation (`SetProperty[firstName Tom->Tim]`)
+* The `compose` method will update the first `SetProperties` operation to combine them into a single operation (`SetProperties[firstName Tom->Tim]`)

 If the operation becomes a noop (if the user makes a change and then undoes it before saving), _sync.js_ will discard the operation.

-### noop()
+### noop() => Boolean

 The `noop` method returns true if applying the operation has no effect.
 A no-op operation can be safely discarded.